Saya is…

 Born and raised in Silicon Valley, I always felt like a fish out of water as a kid who was more excited about musical theatre than high tech.
 These days, I’ve found ways to bridge these two worlds, both of which require creativity, collaboration, and innovative thinking.

-I found that so many of the skills I learned from theatre world are broadly applicable soft skills: skills that help people communicate more effectively, build trust with collaborators, and create productive and collegial environments where creativity can thrive.
+I found that so many of the skills I learned from theatre world are broadly applicable soft skills: skills that help people communicate more effectively, build trust with collaborators, and create supportive environments where creativity can thrive.

 In a nutshell, I: